adambernard55/Knowledge/Knowledge/SEO/0_fundamentals/1_what-is-seo.md

 - Engagement metrics gain weight
 - Accessibility becomes a ranking factor

+## The Evolution of SEO: Is SEO Dead?

+A common narrative in the marketing industry is that "SEO is dead," especially with the rise of AI.
+This is a misconception.
+SEO is not dead; it is **evolving**.

+As this reference article highlights, the fundamentals—technical excellence, creating valuable content that meets human needs, and building authority—remain the bedrock of search visibility.
+What is changing are the interfaces (from a list of links to AI-generated answers) and the tools we use.

+Modern SEO extends its principles to new environments like Google's AI Overviews and autonomous AI agents.
+The core job of optimizing for discovery and relevance is more critical than ever.

 ## Key Takeaways

 1. **SEO is Essential**: It drives over half of all web traffic and provides sustainable growth